pranay6305/GIT-CLI/README.md

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.

+This is a sample change for the assignment.

 ```
 Input:
    p, principal amount